vapid/vapid/README.md

 Service | Notes
 --- | ---
 Vapid | Zero-config service that can be accessed via the `vapid deploy` command.
-Note: it is currently in [private beta](https://www.vapid.com).
 Heroku | Free or paid tiers.
 One thing to note is that Heroku's file system is ephemeral, so Vapid's `type=image` directives won't work here.
 Glitch | The easiest way to [take Vapid for a test-drive](https://glitch.com/edit/#!/remix/vapid?SECRET_KEY=change-me).